lektorium-tutor/lekt/docs/plugins/v0/api.rst

 patches
 ~~~~~~~

 Plugin patches affect the rendered environment templates.
-In many places the Tutor templates include calls to ``{{ patch("patchname") }}``.
+In many places the Lekt templates include calls to ``{{ patch("patchname") }}``.
 This grants plugin developers the possibility to modify the content of rendered templates.
 Plugins can add content in these places by adding values to the ``patches`` attribute.
 See :ref:`patches` for the complete list available patches.

 Example::